Eastman Rochester Organ Initiative

-EROI or the Eastman Rochester Organ Initiative is a project run by the Eastman School of Music with the goal of creating a unique collection of organ instruments in Rochester, New York.
+The Eastman Rochester Organ Initiative (EROI) is a project run by the Eastman School of Music with the goal of creating a unique collection of organ instruments in Rochester, New York.

 The Italian Baroque organ

 The first milestone of the project was the acquisition of an original Italian baroque organ.
 The instrument was restored by German organbuilder Gerhard Woehl and installed in the Fountain Court of the Memorial Art Gallery, a museum of University of Rochester.

 The instrument has one manual, pull down pedals and is tuned in meantone.